 A. Tour operators often assess fees of $75-100 per reservation for even minor changes such as adding a night of lodging, changing hotel category, adding a person or adding bike rentals.
 Date changes are often treated like cancellations.
 Please be as sure as possible of your plans when you book.
 BikeToursDirect reserves the right to charge $25 per change on top of tour operator charges.
 See terms and conditions.

 Q. What if I have to cancel?

 A. Cancellation fees vary among tour operators, but you can expect to pay about €100 per person if you cancel 60 or more days before departure, 50% of the tour cost up to four weeks before departure and as much as 100% within a week of departure.
 Some tours, especially cruises, have more stringent deadlines.
 BikeToursDirect charges $50 per person on top of tour operator charges.
 BikeToursDirect strongly encourages the purchase of travel insurance.
+Cancellations must be made to BikeToursDirect in writing via email, fax or mail.
 See terms and conditions.

 Q. What if the tour operator cancels?